Greeshmapogula/Data-Structures-and-Algorithms-Training/README.md

 # Data-Structures-and-Algorithms-Training
-7 Days training content for learning Data Structures and algorithms.
+These are the materials shared by Girlscript Education Outreach Program for the course Data Structures and Algorithms during Covid-19 Lockdown.